Hulk Hogan

 In 1994, Hogan joined WCW and won the WCW World Heavyweight Championship six times.
 His reinvention as the villainous Hollywood Hogan and leadership of the New World Order (nWo) revitalized his career and significantly contributed to the success of the "Monday Night War" wrestling boom of the late 1990s, including three headline appearances at Starrcade.
 Hogan returned to WWF in 2002—after WWF acquired WCW—winning the Undisputed WWF Championship for a then-record-equalling sixth reign before departing in 2003.
-He was inducted into the WWE Hall of Fame in 2005 and a second time in 2020 as part of the nWo.
+He was inducted into the WWE Hall of Fame in 2005, a second time in 2020 as part of the nWo, and a third time posthumously in 2026 when his match with André the Giant at WrestleMania III was inducted into the Immortal Moments category.

 Outside wrestling, Hogan appeared in films such as Rocky III (1982), No Holds Barred (1989), and Suburban Commando (1991), and starred in television shows including Thunder in Paradise and Hogan Knows Best.
 He also fronted the Wrestling Boot Band; their sole record, Hulk Rules, reached number 12 on the Billboard Top Kid Audio chart in 1995.

 Several controversies damaged Hogan's public image.
-In 1994, he acknowledged using anabolic steroids dating back to 1976 and admitted to discouraging efforts to unionize professional wrestlers.
-In 2012, the internet media company Gawker published portions of a sex tape, which later had portions leak in which Hogan was heard using racial slurs and openly admitting to being racist.
+In 1994, he faced scrutiny after admitting he used anabolic steroids dating back to 1976 and admitted to discouraging efforts to unionize professional wrestlers.
+In 2012, his reputation was more severely damaged when the internet media company Gawker published portions of a sex tape, which later had portions leak in which Hogan was heard using racial slurs and openly admitting to being racist.
 Hogan sued Gawker, which was found liable and subsequently declared bankruptcy.
-Despite this legal victory, Hogan's reputation has been described as "permanently tarnished", a view reflected in the mixed public reaction to his death in July 2025.
+Despite this legal victory, Hogan's reputation was negatively affected, a view reflected in the mixed public reaction to his death in 2025.